jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+30-01-2023 Many many problems

+Don't worry, it's not real-life problems.
+It's research problems that the title is about.
+And many research problems is a good thing.
+Granted most of them are like applying the same small change to every question I previously had, so the number or problems I'm getting gets artificially multiplied by 6.
+But the cool thing is, I don't have answers to any of them.
+I drew a graph of "if I know how to answer this, then I know how to answer that".
+And it actually has many arrows and everything has either an incoming or an outgoing arrow.
+And that is also cool, because that means I haven't flew away to another planet while I was trying to figure out different questions about the initial problem Google gave Adblock.

+Also I don't get how people work 8 hours a day.
+I've worked for like 6, but in reality like 4 and I'm crazy tired.
+I guess it's busywork that they're doing a lot of the time and today I was doing mostly creative thinking, which is by far the most exhausting part of being a PhD.
+And also I let myself get frustrated by technical issues.
+Turns out being frustrated makes you tired, who would've thought.

 27-01-2023 Another short day

 I signed myself up for a French course!
 It turns out I'm